-Electrical plugs in Finland need two round prongs.
-They can be the ungrounded Europlug Type C or the grounded Schukoplug Type E/F. So do you need an electric transformer or just a shape adapter for Finnish outlets?
+Most of Scandinavia uses 220 volts, including Norway.
+Electrical plugs in Finland look like two round prongs.
+You can use the ungrounded Europlug Type C or the grounded Schukoplug Type E/F. Your device determines whether you will need a simple shape adapter or an electric transformer.

 If you bring small appliances, be careful.
+These are the devices that may not be able to handle high power input.
 The shape adapter may not be enough.
-While basically, all personal electronics in recent years will accept both voltages, some older, smaller appliances don't work with the stronger 220v in Europe.
-Check if the label near the appliance's power cord shows 100-240v and 50-60 Hz.
-If it does not, you will need a "step-down transformer" (also called a converter).
+While basically, all personal electronics in recent years will accept both voltages, some older, smaller appliances will not work with the stronger 220 volts in Europe.

-Tip: Don't bring any type of hair dryer to Finland.
-Their power consumption is extremely high and can only rarely be matched with correct power converters that let you use them with Finnish sockets.
-Instead, simply check if your Finnish hotel has one in the room, or just buy a cheap one after you arrive in Finland.
+Do not plan to bring any type of hair dryer to Finland.
+Their power consumption is extremely high and can only be matched with correct power converters that let you use them with Finnish sockets.
+Instead, check ahead with your Finnish hotel if they will provide them, or it might even be cheapest to buy one after you arrive in Finland.